otrekw/azure-docs.de-de/articles/defender-for-iot/azure-rtos-security-module-api.md

 ### <a name="description"></a>Beschreibung

-Diese Routine deaktiviert das Subsystem des Azure IoT-Sicherheitsmoduls.
+Diese Routine deaktiviert das Defender-IoT-Micro-Agent-Subsystem von Azure IoT.

 ### <a name="parameters"></a>Parameter